Its like being in love you rob your own mind and defile your bed

 The warmth of His breath wrapped in His words

-As He repeats His Truth after Truth after Truth after Truth
+As He repeats His truth after truth after truth after truth

-That clothes your mind with Christ
+And it's just the kind that clothes your mind with Christ

 He is feeding you and you know the truth